The first time I stood on the side of the road I was scared shitless.

 Take lots of pens: I am a fan of big, simple signs (usually with just one word such as ‘South’ or a road code like M6) when hitchhiking and although you can often find cardboard or other junk to use as a sign, you need to have a pen handy.

 Take the right equipment: If you are hitchhiking any real distance you must be prepared to spend the night under the stars.
 Sometimes drivers will offer you a place to stay in their house but you cannot rely on this, take a tent and make sure you have lots of warm gear as well as a good map.
 Check out my detailed breakdown on the best tents to take backpacking.

 Use your imagination: You can hitch literally anywhere in the world, obviously some areas are more dangerous than others but it can be done.
-There are no limits to the amount of awesome adventures you could have hitchhiking.
+There are no limits to the number of awesome adventures you could have hitchhiking.

 Pick your hitching spot carefully: I tend to go for a lay-by on a long straight road or a service station.
 If you are not getting picked up do not be afraid to walk down the road a bit and find somewhere better to hitch from.
 Basically, you need to find a spot where drivers are naturally forced to slow down.
 There is some great information on choosing a good hitchhiking spot here.